tf198/pepperpot/README.rst

 	$info = array('ip' => '10.0.0.1', 'port' => 22, 'username' => 'bob', 'password' => 'secretpass');
 	$minion = new Minion("My Minion", $info);

-   // speck calls a task and caches the result as appropriate
+   // speck calls a component and caches the result as appropriate
-	echo $minion->speck('system.hostname');
+	echo $minion->speck('task.system.hostname');

    /**
    * optionally you can store the cache for a future run and pass it as the third argument to the constructor